Cadematics/CL_scraping/README.md

 # CL_scraping
 scraping CL

-This python prgram scrapes city names and their CL link, then saves it to a csv file and a database.
+This python prgram scrapes city names and their CL link, then saves them to a csv file and a database.

 Python version = Python 3.6.4 :: Anaconda, Inc.